direktiv/vorteil.github.io/docs/concepts/bootstrapping/index.md

 ### WAIT_PORT

-The WAIT_PORT instruction will wait for the specified port(s) to become available before the program will be executed.
-If no network interface is specified, defaults to `eth0`.
+The WAIT_PORT instruction will wait for the specified port(s) to become available on a network interface before the program will be executed.

 ```
 WAIT_PORT [network_interface] <value>...